MicrosoftDocs/appcenter-docs/docs/distribution/codepush/index.md

 > For Android devices, CodePush will only work on TLS 1.2 compatible devices

 > [!NOTE]
-> CodePush API usage has rate limitation of 70 requsests per second applied.
-Those are counted per combination of following: Requestsed endpoint, IP request is coming from, deployment key and client unique id.
+> CodePush API usage has a rate limitation of 70 requests per second applied.
+Those are counted per combination of the following: Requested endpoint, IP request is coming from, deployment key, and client unique id.

 ## 1. Install the App Center CLI